cp16net/stackato-mysql/README.md

 ```

 ## POST /write
-This will write an entry into the database and return the data it inserted.
+This will write an entry with random data into the database and return the data it inserted.

 Example:
 ```